SquareBracketAssociates/Booklet-Graphics/Chapters/bloc/bloc.md

 do: [ :warning | warning load ].
 ```

-Contrary to Morph, which relied a lot on inheritance to customize graphical
-element, Bloc is designed to be composable.
-Basic bloc element can be
+Bloc is designed to favor composition over inheritance.
+Basic bloc element can
-customized, and added to each other, to create high level component.
+be customized, and added to each other, to create higher level component.
+The
+root of all graphical Bloc element is **BlElement**.

 Bloc introduce new concept in the user interface.
-Previously, Pharo users
-where used to talk about the **World** or **Morphic World**, which represent
-the environment where we spend most of our time.
-With Bloc, we now deal with
+With Bloc, we  deal with
 **BlUniverse** and **BlSpace**. **BlSpace** is an operating system window in
 which the Pharo systems is executed.
 If you have more than one BlSpace opened,
 they will be listed as part of BlUniverse - a list of all available BlSpace in
 your current Pharo session.

 Let's create our first Bloc component.
-The root of all graphical element is
-**BlElement**.
-You'll have to customize or subclass this element to create your
-awesome graphical interface.
-Let's start with an easy one.
-Type this in the
-playground

 ```smalltalk
 BlElement new